kalmhq/docs/docs/install.md

 ### Cluster Setup (Minikube)

 Kalm can be used to manage any kubernetes cluster.
-For the purpose of this tutorial, we recommend that you <a href="https://kubernetes.io/docs/tasks/tools/install-minikube/" target="_blank">install Minikube<a>, a single-node localhost cluster.
+For the purpose of this tutorial, we recommend that you <a href="https://kubernetes.io/docs/tasks/tools/install-minikube/" target="_blank">install Minikube</a>, a single-node localhost cluster.

 Once minikube is installed, create a new cluster via: